jhamm2315/jhamm2315.github.io/README.md

 ## Portfolio Overview

 In this portfolio, you will find a showcase of some of my most exciting projects and accomplishments in the field of Data Science.
-I have carefully curated each project to highlight various aspects of data analysis, visualization, and machine learning.
+I have carefully curated each project to highlight various aspects of data analysis, visualization, data science, and machine learning.

 ## Projects